 - Increased sensitivity in "problem areas" (tunnels, depressions, dense forest).

 - Restrictions.
 Some A-GPS functions do not work outside the cellular coverage area.

 - Increased costs.
 At startup, the service consumes a small amount of traffic, and if the signal is lost, it requires a re-synchronization.
-This leads to additional costs, especially when roaming.
+As a result, we have additional costs, especially when roaming.

-Another option for determining geolocation is the use of beacons with the help of the "Bluetooth low energy" technology.
+Another option to determine geolocation for GPS app development is the use of beacons with the help of the "Bluetooth low energy" technology.
 The beacons work on batteries and transmit a signal to the user's device through Bluetooth.
-For the iOS platform, the iBeacon API has been developed, for Android, one offers to use the Eddystone technology and the AltBeacon protocol.
+The iOS platform offers to use the iBeacon API, and Android provides us with the Eddystone locating technology and the AltBeacon protocol.

-This method of geolocation is suitable for closed rooms and location-based mobile apps that operate without the Internet.
+Such a method of geolocation is suitable for closed rooms and location-based mobile apps which operate without the Internet.

 - Ease of use.
 BLE-beacons are easy to install indoors.